lakras/bio-helper-scripts/README.md

    _Usage: `perl remove_sequences_with_gaps_or_ambiguous_bases.pl [fasta file path] > [output fasta file path]`_

+- [`select_closest_outgroup.pl`](/aligned-fasta/select_closest_outgroup.pl): Selects outgroup (non-human host, for example) closest to example ingroup sequence (human host, for example).
+Input is an aligned fasta while where the first sequence is an example ingroup sequence and the rest of the sequences are potential outgroup sequences to select from.
+Prints sequence name of selected outgroup and its distance to example ingroup sequence.

+   _Usage: `perl select_closest_outgroup.pl [aligned fasta file path] > [output text file]`_

 ## BLAST ([`blast`](/blast))
 All blast runs must use output format `-outfmt "6 qseqid sacc stitle staxids sscinames sskingdoms qlen slen length pident qcovs evalue"`.
 (Otherwise, hardcoded column numbers can be modified within each script.)